 In general, the questions that are asked on a nexus questionnaire can be quite broad.
 The question may be stated in such a way that may make you think the response should be a simple “yes.”
 However, a more accurate answer may be “yes, but . . .”
 In other words, if you answer “yes” to a question without providing further explanation, it is easier for the state to conclude that your company has nexus.
 Further explanation may provide a solid basis for concluding that you do not have nexus.

 Great care should be taken when responding to a nexus questionnaire.
 Review the answers with your tax professional before returning the questionnaire to the requesting state.
+If you have any questions regarding the above, consulting with a Henry+Horne tax professional is an excellent idea.

 Kelly Lynch, CPA